divya-1498/Masking-of-aadhar-card/README.md

 # Masking-of-aadhar-card
-This code masks the first few numbers of the aadhar card by following masking techniques of Image processing
+This code masks the first few numbers of the aadhar card by following masking techniques of Image processing in python language.
+Two methods are shown.